 - Reset, which performs a system reset via a serial line connected to the system controller.
 The reset method applies only to nodes with system controllers. - I/O fencing and reset, which disables access to the SAN from the problem node and then, if the node is successfully fenced, performs an asynchronous reset if the node has a system controller; recovery begins without waiting for reset acknowledgment.
-This method applies to nodes with system controllers (required for reset).

-• CXFS shutdown, which stops CXFS kernel-based services on the node in response to a loss of CXFS kernel membership.
-The surviving cluster delays the beginning of recovery to allow the node time to complete the shutdown.
+This method applies to nodes with system controllers (required for reset). - CXFS shutdown, which stops CXFS kernel-based services on the local node in response to a loss of CXFS kernel membership.
+If the shutdown failure hierarchy setting is used, the surviving cluster delays the beginning of recovery to allow the node time to complete the shutdown.
+However, there is no notification that the shutdown has actually taken place.